Puglia Food & Wine

 Day 7: Gallipoli - Lecce, 33 mi.
 (52 km)

 You will not want your bike tour to come to an end but alas, today is your last cycling day in this beautiful land.
-You will pass many 19th century fortified farmhouses and villas on your way back to Lecce.
-You stop in Nardò to visit its baroque style historical center and then Copertino to discover its impressive Norman castle.
-Some km before Lecce, you can make a stop at a local establishment, a traditional pottery workshop, the Martina brothers, skillful keepers of this ancient art.Late afternoon arrival in Lecce and in the evening, farewell dinner in one of the best restaurants in town.
+On your way back to Lecce, you will pass many 19th-century fortified farmhouses and villas.
+You stop in Nardò to visit its baroque-style historical center and then Copertino to discover its impressive Norman castle.
+Some km before Lecce, you can stop at a local establishment, a traditional pottery workshop, the Martina brothers, skillful keepers of this ancient art.Late afternoon arrival in Lecce and in the evening, farewell dinner in one of the best restaurants in town.

 - Re del sale B&B